Qrcze/sound-mist/README.md

 - Private bookmarks/likes list stored on the local machine.
 - More integration with the system (notifications, lock-screen info/controls).

-## Known issues:
-- Audio stops working, when the used audio device disconnects from the PC.

 ---
 ![](/images/1.png)
 ![](/images/2.png)